Collective phase description of oscillatory convection: Phase description of oscillatory Hele-Shaw convection

 \subsection{Oscillatory convection with weak perturbations}

-In this subsection, we consider oscillatory Hele-Shaw convection with weak perturbation to the temperature field that is described by the following equation:
+In this subsection, we consider a single Hele-Shaw cell exhibiting oscillatory convection with a weak perturbation to the temperature field as described by the following equation:

-The weak perturbation is denoted by $\epsilon \xi(x, y, t)$.
-Using the idea of phase reduction~\cite{ref:kuramoto84}, we can derive a phase equation from the perturbed equation~(\ref{eq:Xxi}).
-Namely, we project the dynamics of the perturbed equation~(\ref{eq:Xxi}) onto the unperturbed solution as
+The weak perturbation is denoted by $\epsilon p(x, y, t)$.
+Here, we assume that the perturbed solution is always near the limit-cycle orbit.
+Using the idea of phase reduction~\cite{ref:kuramoto84}, we can derive a phase equation from the perturbed equation~(\ref{eq:Xp}).
+Namely, we project the dynamics of the perturbed equation~(\ref{eq:Xp}) onto the unperturbed solution as

 where we approximated $X(x, y, t)$ by the unperturbed solution $X_0(x, y, \Theta)$ and used the fact that